kazhala/dotbare/README.md

 actually remove the untracked files from other system.
 However, this is **NOT** recommanded way to untrack files, explained [here](https://www.git-scm.com/docs/git-update-index#_notes).

+- Default: list all tracked files and permanently untrack the selected files.
+Support multi selection.
+- -s: list all tracked files and temporarily untrack changes of the selected files.
+Support multi selection.
+- -S: list all tracked files and resume tracking changes of the selected files.

 ### fupgrade

 Update dotbare to the latest version in master.
 It basically just pull down changes from master,